AdisonTech/adison-cloud/README.md

 We are just getting started.
 Currently, Wemo Link (light bulbs) and Wemo Insight nodes are supported.
 See [Issues](https://github.com/AdisonTech/adison-cloud/issues) for status on features in progress.

+## License

+MIT.
+See the file named LICENSE.